mconlon17/vivo-pump/README.md

 the collection of photos in VIVO can be updated.
 1. Data clean up.
 Using the get functionality, particular attributes can be retrieved from VIVO for review by a data manager, and/or automated improvement using filters (see Additional Features).
+1. Upgrades.
+Use JSON definitions for your current version to pull data out of an old VIVO and into spreadsheets.
+Use JSON definitions for the upgraded version to put data from your spreadsheets into your new VIVO.